mulejoy/error-handler-plugin/README.md

 ## 1.0.0 version - Release notes

 **Features:**
-* Reduces development effort and hours, which eventually saves money.
+* Reduces development effort and hours, which ultimately saves money.
-  Separates error handling logic from the application, making maintenance simpler.
+* Separates error handling logic from the application, making maintenance simpler.
 * Enhances the agility of the team to bring new products and features as the team does not need to consider error handling.
 * Gives better visibility as to why an error occurred.
-* Has the ability to send an email with the error details
+* Has the ability to send an email with the error details.
 * It’s very easy to install, easy to manage and easy to customize.

 **Upcoming Features:**